tomnocon/flink-casino-streaming/README.md

 # Apache Flink - Casino Streaming

-This project is an exemplary Apache Flink application, witch presents stream processing in casino.
+This project is an exemplary Apache Flink application, which presents stream processing in casino.

 ## Prerequisites